Dennis Cole: Personal life

+Cole's first wife was Sally Bergeron, and they had a son Joseph (Joe) who was Dennis's only child.

-In 1976, when Cole guest-starred on Charlie's Angels, he met actress Jaclyn Smith.
+In 1976 Cole guest-starred on Charlie's Angels and met actress Jaclyn Smith.
 After a 19-month courtship, the couple wed.
 She was his second wife.
 Their marriage lasted from 1978 to 1981.

-Joe Cole, his only child, by his first marriage, to Sally Bergeron, was shot dead in 1991 at age 30 during a home-invasion robbery in the Venice section of Los Angeles.
-That crime remains unsolved.
-After the death of his son, Cole became an activist speaking against violence on television.
-He worked with the Nicole Brown Charitable Foundation to raise awareness for victims of crime, and with the American Cancer Society, Arthritis Foundation, Cystic Fibrosis Foundation and other charitable organizations.
+Joe Cole was shot dead in 1991 at age 30 during a home-invasion robbery in the Venice section of Los Angeles.
+His murder remains unsolved.
+After the murder of his son, Cole became an activist speaking against violence on television.
+He worked with the Nicole Brown Charitable Foundation to raise awareness for crime victims, and with the American Cancer Society, Arthritis Foundation, Cystic Fibrosis Foundation and other charitable organizations.

 Later years

 Dennis was a regular celebrity attendee at the annual Madden Derby Eve party hosted by Anita Madden in Lexington, Kentucky.
-Dennis was Anita Madden's escort for this event for several years.
+Dennis was Madden's escort for the event for several years.

 Cole performed as the Narrator in a production of Blood Brothers and as King Marchan in the first national tour of the musical Victor/Victoria.
 While working on a national tour of Victor/Victoria, Cole was injured and spent three years recovering.

 Cole relocated to Fort Lauderdale, Florida, in 1999, where he became a real-estate broker and opened his own real-estate company with his third wife Marjorie Cole, whom he married in 2004.
 The couple owned and operated Celebrity Realty, Inc. The couple divorced in 2008 after claims of domestic violence that eventually resulted in Cole's arrest for obstruction of justice.

 Death

-Cole died at Holy Cross Hospital in Fort Lauderdale, Florida, on November 15, 2009, aged 69, from kidney failure, and was buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
+Cole died of kidney failure at Holy Cross Hospital in Fort Lauderdale, Florida on November 15, 2009.
+He was 69 years old.
+Cole was buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.